10 Essential Items for your Home Office Setup

 There is nothing worse when working from home than attempting to open an email and having the time to make a drink and take a toilet break whilst waiting for it to load.
 Need I say more?
 Find yourself a great broadband deal, and you won’t look back.

 Position yourself so that you get good light onto your desk.
 I have large overhead lighting, but I also bought some inexpensive adhesive strip lighting stuck to the underside of the shelf above my desk, providing perfect lighting conditions.

 External Hard-Drive or Cloud-Based Backup

 It’s a fact of life that computers break and usually at the most inopportune moments.
 Ensuring that you take regular backups of work, photographs, documents, and programmes will ensure that you lose the least amount of data possible.

 It may not be for everyone, but I can’t recommend Ikea Kallax enough for storage units.
 I have them in my office, and the boxes hold so much, you can add cupboard doors, shelves, whatever you need.
 They are just so versatile and inexpensive.
 Even if you plan to have a paperless office, you’ll inevitably need to store warranty documents, contracts and the like.

-I have tried many times to be a ‘paperless office’, but I can’t quite make it the whole way.
+I have tried to be a ‘paperless office’ many times, but I can’t quite make it the whole way.
 There are always things that need printing and scanning, so I only print what is necessary.
 Once I have used my paper documents, I scan them into the computer and shred the paperwork for recycling, where a multi-purpose printer comes into play.

 As per my paragraph above, I always use a shredder to dispose of receipts, old bills and other sensitive documentation to protect myself and my family from identity theft.